-- 1. Obtain IRB and IACUC approval before funding can be awarded, no later than June 1, 2022. - 2.
+- 1. Obtain IRB and IACUC approval before funding can be awarded, no later than April 21, 2023. - 2.
 Complete a course on the responsible conduct of research. - 3.
 Complete FCOI assurance and training as detailed under your respective organization's policy. - 4.
 Acquire an ORCID. - 5.
 Maintain an updated VIVO profile if Brown University-affiliated. - 6.
-Have monthly check-ins with the Advance-CTR Project Manager. - 7.
-Take PHP 2090 (Research Grant Writing for Public Health) or an equivalent course, and participate in PHP 2470 (Topics in Clinical, Translational and Health Services Research) at the Brown University School of Public Health. - 8.
-Complete the elected academic program, as indicated in the application.

-- 9. Attend all required program-related seminars and conferences (to be specified). - 10.
-Present at a research-in-progress seminar once per year at a minimum as well as, if invited, at the Advance-CTR Annual Meeting. - 11.
-Present a poster or talk at the RI NIH IDeA Symposium, if invited. - 12.
-Complete quarterly progress reports. - 13.
-Complete an annual report and present it to the Professional Development Steering Committee. - 14.
+Take relevant coursework as outlined in their application - 7.
+Complete the elected academic program, as indicated in the application. - 8.
+Attend all required program-related seminars and conferences (to be specified). - 9.
+Present at a research-in-progress seminar once per year at a minimum as well as, if invited, at the Advance-CTR Annual Meeting. - 10.
+Present a poster or talk at the RI NIH IDeA Symposium, if invited. - 11.
+Complete quarterly progress reports. - 12.
+Complete an annual report and present it to the Professional Development Steering Committee. - 13.
 Acknowledge sponsorship from Advance-CTR supported by the IDeA-CTR grant (U54GM115677) in all research publications during the performance period.
-Future publications related to the research must also acknowledge Advance-CTR sponsorship. - 15.
-Report all presentations, publications, and extramural funding that arise from this award to Advance-CTR. - 16.
-Submit for extramural research funding for additional career development or independent research grants. - 17.
+Future publications related to the research must also acknowledge Advance-CTR sponsorship. - 14.
+Report all presentations, publications, and extramural funding that arise from this award to Advance-CTR. - 15.
+Submit for extramural research funding for additional career development or independent research grants. - 16.
 Respond to Advance-CTR queries for information after the grant ends.